-In the eighties BAIK was used by several institutions and hospitals.
-In certain states (Bavaria, Bremen, Hessen, Niedersachsen, Rheinland-Pfalz) it was available free of charge.
-These states supportet the centralized maintenance (sufficient to finance one person).
 New development required additional capacities: Students who wrote their doctoral theses in medicine, computer science or medical informatics.
-At my institute I could promote physicians to Dr. med., scientists to Dr. rer. med. and in cooperation with the Technical University Berlin Engineers to Dr. Ing..
-This capability provided me with glqq slave labour".
+At my institute I could promote physicians to $Dr.\ med.$ , scientists to $Dr.\ rer.\ med.$ and in cooperation with the Technical University Berlin Engineers to $Dr.\ Ing.$ This capability provided me with "slave labour".
 Step by step these doctorands worked on the wish list.

-So far the requirements of model had been fulfilled only half.
+So far the requirements of model had been fulfilled only by half.
 The automated feedback to the physician was not yet available.
-For instance the automated use of expert systems was not yet available, in spite of the fact that we designed successful expert systems already in the sixties and translated DXplain using the language translation software TRANSOFT[12], that Bill Moore invented for the translation of German medical texts into English.
+For instance the use of expert systems was not automatized, in spite of the fact that we had already designed successful expert systems in the sixties.
+Also we translated DXplain using the language translation software TRANSOFT[21], that Bill Moore invented for the translation of German medical texts into English.
 Together we developed the English to German version.